top of page

 The first visit is scheduled with a licensed physical therapist who will assess you and determine a plan of care.
 Each subsequent visit is scheduled in 30 minute time slots but, on average, however some insurance plans will cover a 60 minute appointment.
 Patients are usually seen 2 to 3 times a week for 4 to 6 weeks, then decreasing visits as recommended by the therapist.

-Most patients feel better after therapy, however, with some conditions some discomfort may be felt after beginning an exercise program.
-This discomfort is usually short lasting and can be relieved with ice or rest.
+Most patients feel better after a mobile therapy session.
+However, some may experience mild discomfort when starting a new exercise program.
+This is usually temporary and can be eased with rest or applying ice.

 You should arrive 15 minutes early for your scheduled appointment so that you can fill out any necessary registration forms.
 If you would like to fill out your preregistration forms ahead of time, you can download them from our Preregistration page.
 Your appointment will most likely take about an hour, depending on your needs and diagnosis.